athankefalas/swift-toasts/README.md

 #### WatchOS

-Because watchOS does not have a platform-native dynamic view hierarchy framework such as UIKit or AppKit, SwiftToasts requires that the `toastPresentingLayout` modifier be placed at the root content view to enable Toast Presentation on watchOS in a compatibility mode.
+Because watchOS does not have a platform-native dynamic view hierarchy framework such as UIKit or AppKit, SwiftToasts requires that the `toastPresentingLayout` modifier be placed at the root content view to enable toast presentation on watchOS in a compatibility mode.

 ## Installation

-You can install SwiftToasts as a Swift package dependency, by using the following url:
+You can install SwiftToasts as a Swift package dependency by using the following URL:

     https://github.com/athankefalas/swift-toasts.git

 ## Creating a Toast

-A `Toast` is defined a plain SwiftUI View and requires three properties to configure and create it, the role of the Toast, the duration and the displayed content view.
+A `Toast` is defined as a plain SwiftUI View and requires three properties to configure and create it: the role of the Toast, the duration, and the displayed content view.
 Similar to common SwiftUI components, such as `Button` or `Label`, a number of initializers exist that allow the initialization of a Toast with commonly used content.

 ``` Swift
 /// Creating a plain Toast with a title.